 Money Markets and Savings Accounts: What You Need to Know

-When it comes to banking products, many people have heard of money markets and savings accounts, but may not be aware of the differences between them.
-They each offer different benefits, so it is important to understand how they work and what their advantages and disadvantages are before deciding which one is best for you.
+When it comes to banking products, you likely have heard of money markets and savings accounts, but may not be aware of the differences between them.
+They each offer different benefits as part of your savings strategy, so it is important to understand how they work and what their advantages and disadvantages are before deciding which one is best for you.

 What is a Money Market Account?

 A money market account is a type of savings account that pays a higher interest rate than traditional savings accounts.
 It also has certain restrictions on the number of withdrawals and deposits you can make each month.
-These accounts are typically used by people who are looking to maintain a higher balance with a higher yield than a traditional savings account.
+These accounts are typically used by people who are looking to maintain a higher balance with a higher yield than a traditional savings account, allowing them to earn more interest income.

 How Do Money Markets Work?

 Unlike regular savings, a money market account typically requires a higher minimum balance and a minimum deposit to open.
+For example, a Merchants Bank Diamond Money Market account has a $5,000 opening minimum deposit and daily balance requirement.
 Money market accounts are FDIC insured, which means your money is backed by the federal government up to FDIC limits.

 Money market accounts also offer access to check writing and ATM cards, making them similar to high-interest savings accounts.
+These features make it easy to withdraw money when you need it.
 However, unlike high-interest savings accounts, money market accounts may have more limitations on the number of transactions you are allotted to make each month.
 This is because these accounts are designed to be long-term savings, rather than short-term accounts.
+Both may have a place in your savings strategy, depending on your goals.

 What is the Difference Between a Money Market and a Savings Account?

 On the other hand, these accounts are designed to help you save money over a period of time.
 Savings accounts usually offer lower interest rates than money markets and have fewer restrictions, allowing you to withdraw your funds without penalty.
-High-interest accounts are designed to help you grow your money faster by offering higher interest rates than traditional savings accounts.
+High-interest accounts are designed to help you grow your money faster by offering higher interest rates than traditional savings accounts, which in combination with a higher minimum balance requirement can really make an impact on your savings.

 Talk to one of our representatives today for assistance in finding the right savings option for you!